gumyr/build123d/docs/tutorial_selectors.rst

 environment.

 .. literalinclude:: selector_example.py
+    :start-after: [Code]
+    :end-before: [End]
-    :lines: 27
+    :lines: 1-2

 **********************************
 Step 2: Create Base with BuildPart
 **********************************

-To start off, the part will be based on a cylinder so we'll use the ``Cylinder`` object of ``BuildPart``:
+To start off, the part will be based on a cylinder so we'll use the :class:`~objects_part.Cylinder` object of :class:`~build_part.BuildPart`:

 .. literalinclude:: selector_example.py
+    :start-after: [Code]
+    :end-before: [End]
-    :lines: 27,30-32
+    :lines: 1-5
-    :emphasize-lines: 3-4
+    :emphasize-lines: 4-5

 ***********************************